Understanding Exchange Performance

 The concept of performance is closely related to the concept of scalability.
 When you have a solid understanding of the factors influencing the performance of system components, you can deploy components in a way that scales to support periods of high demand.

-Read this topic for information about:
+This topic provides information about:

 Several tools for measuring performance are available for use with Exchange 2010, including Jetstress and Load Generator (LoadGen).
 The Windows Server 2008 operating system also includes some general performance tools including Windows Performance Monitor.